kateharborne/SimSpin/README.md

 [![codecov](https://codecov.io/gh/kateharborne/SimSpin/branch/master/graph/badge.svg?token=tKlm0WNmfv)](https://codecov.io/gh/kateharborne/SimSpin)
 <!-- badges: end -->

-SimSpin - A package for the kinematic analysis of galaxy simulations
+SimSpin v2.0.0 - A package for producing mock observations of particle simulations

-The purpose of the Simspin R-package is to take a galaxy simulation and measure an the kinematics of that model as if it had been observed using an IFU.
-A kinematic data cube can be produced using the functions in this package; from this cube, "observables" can be measured.
-Specifically, the observable spin parameter, &#955;<sub>r</sub>.
+The purpose of the SimSpin R-package is to take a particle simulation of a galaxy and produce a spectral data cube in the style of a specified Integral Field Spectroscopy (IFS) instrument.
+A mock spectral data cube can be produced using the functions in this package.
+This is a simple process comprised of three steps:

+  1. Read in your particle data and produce the relevant spectra using the `make_simspin_file` function.
+  1. Setup the observation by defining your `telescope` and `observing_strategy`.
+  1. Build your data cube using the `build_datacube`.

+From this cube, "observables" can be measured using observational pipelines.
+Specifically, the observed line-of-sight velocities and dispersions.
 This package, once installed, is fully documented and tested.

-A second version of this code written in Julia is also available at [SimSpin.jl](https://github.com/kateharborne/SimSpin.jl) developed by [Gerry Gralton](https://github.com/gerrygralton).
+Another implementation of this code (SimSpin v1.1.3) written in Julia is also available at [SimSpin.jl](https://github.com/kateharborne/SimSpin.jl) developed by [Gerry Gralton](https://github.com/gerrygralton).

+A further python implementation of SimSpin v2.0.0 is also in development at [PySimSpin](https://github.com/kateharborne/PySimSpin).

+## Package installation

 To install directly into R:
 ```